 - Representing a hedge fund as plaintiff in a lawsuit against an insurance/variable annuity company and its directors involving claims of securities price manipulation, breach of fiduciary duty, misappropriation of trade secrets and breach of contract, among others.

-Prior to joining Weil, Ms. Shin was a partner at an international law firm, where she served on its governing board, and as Co-Chair of its New York Hiring Committee.
-Ms. Shin has been recognized as a New York “Rising Star” by New York Super Lawyers for Securities Litigation and Business Litigation.
+Prior to joining Weil, Susan was a partner at an international law firm, where she served on its governing board, and as Co-Chair of its New York Hiring Committee.
+Susan has been recognized as a New York “Rising Star” by New York Super Lawyers for Securities Litigation and Business Litigation.
 She also has received the 2020 “Community Role Model” award from the Korean American Association of Greater New York, the 2018 “Diversity & Inclusion Champion Award” from the New York City Bar Association, and the 2018 “Trailblazer Honoree” award from the Korean American Lawyers Association of Greater New York, and been named as one of the “50 Outstanding Asian Americans in Business” in 2015 by the Asian American Business Development Center.

 *Includes matters handled prior to joining Weil.